Impact Campaign Open Call

 Background

-Represent Justice is collaboratively designing and leading impact campaigns for films and series addressing mass incarceration.
+Represent Justice is collaboratively designing and leading impact campaigns for films addressing mass incarceration.
 We prioritize projects helmed by people who are currently or formerly incarcerated.
-We invite film teams with projects releasing in 2025 to apply today to our Impact Campaign Open Call.

-Since 2019, Represent Justice has led campaigns for seven feature films that address issues in the criminal justice system.
+Since 2019, Represent Justice has led campaigns for eight feature films that address issues in the criminal justice system.
 Our impact campaigns are centered around building capacity and narrative power for currently and formerly incarcerated film participants, who play a leading role on each campaign.
 We provide services to participants throughout the campaign, from mental health support, to public speaking training, to hands-on support for their creation of campaign material collateral.
-They are also part of a network of peers we convene through our Ambassador Program, which trains formerly incarcerated creatives in filmmaking and narrative powerbuilding.

-Last year, we were thrilled to launch our first Impact Campaign Open Call, and we were honored to select and launch impact campaigns for Kemba and Songs From The Hole.
-We look forward to launching our next Open Call for films being released in 2025.
+In 2023, we were thrilled to launch our first Impact Campaign Open Call, and since then we have been honored to select and launch impact campaigns for Kemba, Songs From The Hole and The Strike.
+We look forward to launching our next Open Call for films being released in 2026.

 The Opportunity